john-cd/rust_howto/src/_about.md

 {{#include ../deps/tests/about2.rs}}
 ```

-For more background on error handling in Rust, read [this page of the Rust book][book-rust-error-handling] and [this blog post][blog-error].
+For more background on error handling in Rust, read [this page of the Rust book][book-rust-error-handling]⮳ and [this blog post][blog-error]⮳.

 ## A note about crate representation